PH logs 6.5M tourists, balikbayans; earns P694B in 2025

 The country also recorded 136 cruise calls, carrying 56,040 passengers and 15,071 crew members.

-The DOT said it hosted the SALAAM 2025 Expo, a Muslim travel trade show that generated about PHP1.8 million in sales, highlighting the growth of halal and Muslim-friendly tourism.
+The DOT said it hosted the SALAAM 2025 Expo, a Muslim travel trade show that generated about P1.8 million in sales, highlighting the growth of halal and Muslim-friendly tourism.

 As of Dec.
 15, 2025, the DOT said Muslim-Friendly Accommodation Establishments were officially recognized nationwide.